17 Apr One for the sun – cider sorbet recipe

 Juice of 1 lemon

 Bring the sugar, water and glucose syrup to the boil, then turn down the heat and simmer for 3 minutes.
 Remove from the heat and add the remaining ingredients.
-Leave to cool, then churn in the an ice-cream maker according to the manufacturer’s instructions.
+Leave to cool, then churn in an ice-cream maker according to the manufacturer’s instructions.

-Don’t dispair if you don’t have an ice-cream maker.
+Don’t despair if you don’t have an ice-cream maker.
 Once the mixture is fully frozen, whizz it in a food processor, then put it back in the freezer in an airtight container.
 It won’t be as smooth as sorbet made in a machine but it will do the trick.

 Slàinte is the ideal gift for the beer or cider lover in your life.
 It tells the story of brewing in Ireland, the various styles, food pairings for beer and a great directory of the micro-breweries and cider makers in this country.
+You can order a copy of it here.